LiliZhu1999/Resume_Lili_Zhu/README.md

  ## Skills / Courses
  - Java
  - Foreign Languages: Native speaker in Chinese, some Spanish
+ -	Effective time manager with ability to multi-task and prioritize responsibilities
+ -	Faster learner

 ## Experience
 - Lab Aid at MiraCosta: Help students with questions about basic Java courses' homework and general questions